Susana Zabaleta

 Susana Zabaleta Ramos (/es/; born 30 September 1964) is a Mexican soprano singer and actress.

 Early life

+Born in Monclova, Coahuila, she is the daughter of Alfonso José Zabaleta Margaín and María Enriqueta Ramos; her paternal grandfather was Vicente Zabaleta Somellera, a Spanish immigrant from Ampuero, Cantabria, who arrived in Mexico in 1922 and was one of the pioneers of local commerce in the city in the early 20th century.

-Born in Monclova, Coahuila, she moved to Mexico City in 1985.
+she moved to Mexico City in 1985.
 In 1986 she performed in the Sala Ollín Yoliztli and interpreted opera performances, such as La Traviata, Dido and Aeneas and Eneas.
 She also performed with the group Quien es quien.

 Career

 In 1987 Zabaleta debuted on stage in the Mexican production of the musicals Fiddler on the Roof and Don Quijote de la Mancha.
 In 1989 she participated in the musicals ¡Que plantón! and Sor-Presas.
 In 1991 she participated in the Mexican production of Cats along with María del Sol.

 In 1995, she recorded her first album titled ¿O fué un sueño? and in 1996, recorded the Spanish version of the song "Colors of the Wind" for the Disney film Pocahontas.

 Zabaleta's acting career began in 1993 appearing in some telenovelas.
 In 1996 she starred in the horror film Sobrenatural, a film directed by her husband, the film director Daniel Gruener.

 In 1999, she participated in the Mexican film Sexo, pudor y lagrimas (directed by Antonio Serrano) for which she won the Ariel Award for Best Actress.

 In recent years, Zabaleta collaborated with the Mexican composer Armando Manzanero with whom she has recorded two albums: de la A a la Z (2006) and Amarrados (2009).

 In 2011, Zabaleta debuted as host of her own TV show, Susana Adicción, on Unicable network.